a whiff of wild South African mountain woodlands – Nectar EAU DE PARFUM for Rain Africa

 Where to get THE RAIN AFRICA PERFUME RANGE – LEAF, TWIG AND NECTAR:

-Nectar can be purchased in-store or online, in South Africa and the USA.
-Rain Africa has stores in 20 locations in South Africa, and in Woodlands Hills, CA, USA, and the Rockefeller Center, New York, NY, USA.
-In Ireland, two Rain stores will be opening in April 2017, in Kinsale and Cork.
+Nectar can be purchased in-store or online – check availability on the website.
+Rain Africa has stores in 22 locations in South Africa, and in the USA in City Point, Brooklyn, New York.
+In Ireland, there are Rain Africa stores in Douglas, Castletroy, Dublin, Kinsale and Cork.

 About Rain Africa – Sourcing and production criteria and standards: